 There was the pentagram, the anarchy sign, the nordic runes they assured me meant Very Evil Things and, of course, the upside-down cross.
 I was only a larval-stage Cagnostholic, but I knew the upside-down cross was funny.
 Real satanic, guys.
 Really sets off your brooding hatred Christian values.
 Christians tremble at the mere sight of…of…

-The whole ‘mistaking the cross of St. Peter for some satanic symbol’ is forgivable.
+Now mistaking the cross of St. Peter for some satanic symbol is forgivable.
 Cute, even.
-But what is absolutely, utterly unforgivable is the notion that Metal culture is somehow darker and scarier than the Church.
-That it, in its reckless portrayal of evil, sends Catholics scurrying for cover, shaking under their beds, clutching their rosaries.
+But what remains absolutely, utterly unforgivable is the notion that metal culture is somehow darker than the Church.
+That its shreddable, double-kicked portrayal of evil sends Catholics scurrying for cover, shaking under their beds, clutching their rosaries.

-But bless them, still they try; in their lyrics, their music and their art.
-The music bores me from of a lack of contrast, and a similar lack of courage.
-If you paint the most hideous depth of Hell entirely in the same shade of black, no one will see Hell, and no one will be frightened.
+Still, they try to frighten in their lyrics, their music and their art.
+(The music bores me from of a lack of contrast, and a similar lack of courage.
+If you paint the most hideous depth of Hell entirely in the same shade of black, no one will see Hell.
 If your lyrics, your screaming, your riffs and your image all take evil as their foundation, no one can hear the evil for the noise.
-It’s boring.
-And when you get to the art, the earlier thesis still applies: You can’t out-darken the Catholic tradition.
+When a satanic band starts making beautiful music, then I’ll be worried.)

 Juxtaposing freaky innocence with evil?
 Yeah, our’s is scarier.